The One Where Rachel Has a Baby

 "The One Where Rachel Has a Baby" is the double-length finale of the eighth season of Friends.
 It first aired on NBC on May 16, 2002.
-In the episode, Rachel spends 21 hours in labor, and watches many of her roommates, including Janice giving birth before her.
+In the episode, Rachel spends 21 hours in labor, and watches many of her roommates, including Janice, giving birth before her.
 Monica and Chandler decided to have a baby, Judy wants Ross to propose to Rachel, Phoebe flirts with a patient at the hospital, and Rachel accidentally thinks Joey proposed to her.

 Part 1 was written by Scott Silveri, and Part 2 was written by Marta Kauffman and David Crane.
 Both episodes were directed by Kevin S. Bright.
 The two part finale was the most watched episode of the season with 34.91 million viewers.
 Jennifer Aniston won an Emmy Award for her work in the episode.

 Plot

 Part I

 Ross and Rachel frantically arrive at the hospital, where they are greeted by Chandler, Monica, Phoebe, and Joey.
-Even though they requested a private room, the only thing available is a semi-private one.
+Even though they requested a private room, the only room available is a semi-private one.
 Many couples come and go as Rachel waits hours to give birth.
 Judy comes into the room, asking to talk to Ross privately outside in the hallway.
 She gives Ross his grandmother's engagement ring and wants him to propose to Rachel with it.
-Ross isn't too sure about it but takes the ring anyway, putting it in his jacket.
+Ross is unsure about it but takes the ring anyway, putting it in his jacket.

 Meanwhile, in the waiting room, Monica jokes to Chandler about wanting to have a baby just to freak him out.
 He agrees that he has been thinking about having a baby too which in return freaks Monica out.
 The two of them decide to start a family and start trying for one right away while at the hospital.
 At the vending machine, Phoebe flirts with a patient named Cliff and goes looking for his room.
 Chandler and Monica try to find somewhere in the hospital to have sex in, and when they find an empty room they are interrupted by a nurse.
 Rachel watches impatiently as women who arrived at the hospital after her go into labor before her.
 Ross and Rachel are shocked when one of the women is Janice.
-Next door Chandler and Monica discover another empty private room.
-As they are getting it on, they stop when they hear Janice's laugh.